Carter-75/Paper-Trading/README.md

 ### Notes
 - This is for paper trading only by default (`ALPACA_BASE_URL` points to the paper API).
 Switching to live trading is out of scope here.
-- Keys are stored locally in `config.py` since this is a local-only setup.
+- Keys are read from environment variables (or `.env` via python-dotenv).
+Do not commit your real keys.